 Yes.
 We are accredited by the Accrediting Council for Continuing Education & Training (ACCET) which is listed by the U. S. Department of Education as a nationally recognized accrediting agency.
 You can see all our credentials here.

 We offer activities for students in all our four locations as well as annual events so students can enjoy time with classmates and meet new people.
 We also work with a tour company to offer our students fun trips such as Disneyland, Universal Studios, Las Vegas, San Francisco, San Diego, etc.

 It is easy to communicate with us because our student advisors can speak to you in your language.
 Currently our advisors speak the following languages: Arabic, Chinese, Farsi, French, Japanese, Korean, Mongolian, Russian, Spanish, Thai and Turkish.

-Promotion depends on the total score of participation/attendance, weekly test scores and homework.
-If you have attended the class routinely and participated actively, you will have the advantage of promotion.
+Promotion depends on the total score of participation/attendance, weekly test scores, and homework.
+If you have attended the class routinely and participated actively, you will have the advantage of the promotion.